daiphuongngo/daiphuongngo/README.md

 [Income Analysis & Classification](https://github.com/daiphuongngo/Income-Analysis-and-Classification-Python-SQL-Tableau-PowerBI) | - Preprocessed, analyzed the Income background of all records in `Python`, `SQL` & visualized key variables in `Tableau` / `Power BI` to determine highlights, trends & predictions of Income types with ML, DL Classifiers
 [Eden Hotels & Resorts Group](https://github.com/daiphuongngo/Eden-Hotels-Resorts-Group-Sales-Incentive-Plan-Revenue-Management-Database-Analysis-Java-Excel-SQL) | - Created a Sales Incentive Plan in `Java`: input, check password, calculate Salespersons, Revenues & export reports, calculated Hotel Revenue’s metrics in `Excel` to analyze, visualize different types of KPIs - Designed Database and inserted sample data into tables of hotels, guests, employees & bookings in `SQL` queries
 [University Admission](https://github.com/daiphuongngo/University-Admission) | - Led a team & built a `Java` program (< 150 coding lines) to store information of the newly admitted students, prompted user to enter the student name & high school grades, calculated GPA & assigned to the University’s schools
-Investment Analysis of Shopify and Lightspeed in Canada | - Managerial Finance & Accounting Report: - Gained the highest grade of 95% analyzing ethics & governance models about data manipulated in Cybersecurity, COVID-19, Vaccination, etc. - Analyzed 3 aspects of the ethics model, data governance to mitigate potential challenges in the chosen context
+Investment Analysis of Shopify and Lightspeed in Canada | - Managerial Finance & Accounting Report Governance & Ethics in Data | - Gained the highest grade of 95% analyzing ethics & governance models about data manipulated in Cybersecurity, COVID-19, Vaccination, etc. - Analyzed 3 aspects of the ethics model, data governance to mitigate potential challenges in the chosen context
 [TD Bank Analysis](https://hackmd.io/@PhuongDaiNgo/HJpUbXK3F) *(available for being shown only in a section)* | - Conducted an analysis of TD Bank over history, vision, mission, strategic and financial objectives, External environment based on PESTEL and Five Forces analysis, Internal environment based on SWOT-analysis, resource and capability analysis, and a value chain analysis, the current strategic approach and its various strategic actions, the staffing practices and strategy execution, Organizational structure. etc | etc